PSN Roundup Part II

 After Broken Steel raised level caps to 30, PS3 players are totally ready to get their teeth stuck into some more missions.
 This time you’ll get to interact with a bit of Fallout history that you may be familiar with from scraps of info picked up along your travels.

 Using a virtual reality pod you can get involved with the famous battle at Anchorage, Alaska where the US forces had to repel the Chinese invaders.
 It’s not just a game though.
 Some members of the Brotherhood of Steel Outcasts need you to beat it so they can gain access to a sealed vault in a bunker, promising you a share of the spoils.
 Free stuff?
 Plug me in kiddo.
-Read the rest of this entry »
+Continue reading Fallout 3: Operation: Anchorage (Review)

 Fallout 3: Broken Steel (Review)